Don't I need to hire a patent lawyer to help me get a patent?

 How much will patenting cost?

 Several variables must be considered when providing a patent cost estimate.
+Typical range for drafting and filing a new application is $8000 to $10,000.
 Feel free to read more about Budgeting For a Patent for detailed information.

 How do payments work?